elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

     [elatov@klaptop ~]$ VBoxManage import test/Win_XP.ovf

-Another person had a similar issue when they renamed the ova file.
-You can read more about it [here](http://funnymonkey.com/do-not-rename-your-virtualbox-ova-file).

 After the import is finished, start VirtualBox and you will see you newly imported VM:

 ![VirtualBox with VM Imported Migrating a VM from VMware Workstation to Oracle VirtualBox](https://github.com/elatov/uploads/raw/master/2013/03/VirtualBox_with_VM_Imported.png)